SamGFrendo/Woody/readme.md

 6. I need to figure out the best way to split a project across multiple files - what are modules?!
 7. Look into codespaces -https://onezero.medium.com/the-future-of-code-is-in-your-browser-2c51a08e8ab2
 8. https://medium.com/better-programming/this-visual-studio-code-shortcut-changed-my-life-f6f18be7b1bb
+9. Hoisting - This tripped me up a couple of times - check it out!